 - Inviting: welcoming and gentle with wide appeal

 Here’s how the mood board progressed from left to right.
 We focused a lot on clarification and came up with a few really useful discussion points: Of the clients she serves, what context are they in?
 What might trigger certain emotions?
 What textures or images could be used for supporting messages?
 Can we identify positive examples as well as negative pain points?
-What elements are given and what needs to be created?
+What elements are available in stock, and what needs to be created?

 See how a mood board works?